Doctors Note Logo

 Many people taking Lyrica (pregabalin) for neuropathic pain, fibromyalgia or nerve-related conditions find relief—but the drug can bring unwanted side effects such as dizziness, weight gain, dry mouth and fatigue.
 If you're exploring natural alternatives to Lyrica that may ease your symptoms with fewer drawbacks, here are three evidence-based options to discuss with your healthcare team.

 Important: None of these suggestions replace professional medical advice.
 Always consult your doctor before changing treatments, especially if you have serious or life-threatening symptoms.
-You might also consider getting personalized guidance by using a Medically approved LLM Symptom Checker Chat Bot to better understand your specific symptoms before your next doctor visit.
+You might also consider using a free AI-powered symptom checker to help identify which symptoms may be related to your medication versus your underlying condition before your next doctor visit.

 Why Explore Natural Alternatives to Lyrica?